-Students with a GPA below 2.5 begin the admissions process by uploading all necessary documents.
-After the Admissions Office reviews these documents, they may request what is called a “CGPA Waiver Request” from the student.
+Applicants with a bachelor’s degree GPA below 2.5 begin the admissions process by uploading all necessary documents.
+After these documents are reviewed, they may request what is called a “CGPA Waiver Request” from the student.
 At this time additional sections will be added to the student’s Application Portal so that they can upload additional documents.

-A CGPA waiver request packet includes the following items:
+A CGPA waiver request packet includes the following item:

 A request to waive the CGPA requirement (1-page in length) specifically addressing the following:

 - (at least) 1 paragraph explaining why the applicant struggled in their previous academic experience